Meet our Board

 Linh is interested in promoting equality across all aspects of life, including women’s health and chronic ‘invisible’ conditions.
-Prior to joining the group, Linh fundraised over $9,000 to support the delivery of economic empowerment projects for women across the Asia-Pacific.
+Before joining the group, Linh fundraised over $9,000 to support women's economic empowerment projects across the Asia-Pacific.
 The campaign, a first-ever for UN Women Australia, was an initiative close to her heart.

 Do not let what you cannot do interfere with what you can do.